Bardi family

 The House of Bardi was an influential Florentine family that started the powerful banking company Compagnia dei Bardi.

-In the 14th century the Bardis lent Edward III of England 900,000 gold florins, a debt which he failed to repay along with 600,000 florins borrowed from the Peruzzi family, leading to the collapse of both families' banks.
-During the 15th century the Bardi family continued to operate in various European centres, playing a notable role in financing some of the early voyages of discovery to America including those by Christopher Columbus and John Cabot.
+In the 14th century, the Bardis lent Edward III of England 900,000 gold florins, a debt which he failed to repay along with 600,000 florins borrowed from the Peruzzi family, leading to the collapse of both families' banks.
+During the 15th century, the Bardi family continued to operate in various European centres, playing a notable role in financing some of the early voyages of discovery to the Americas including those by Christopher Columbus and John Cabot.

 History

-The nobility of the Bardi family has been documented since the year 1164, when Emperor Friedrich Barbarossa relinquished the county of Vernio to Count Alberto along with "the right to confer the noble title on his descendents.".
+The nobility of the Bardi family has been documented since the year 1164, when Emperor Friedrich Barbarossa relinquished the county of Vernio to Count Alberto along with "the right to confer the noble title on his descendents."
 Countess Margherita, the last of Alberto's line, sold Vernio to her son-in-law, Piero de' Bardi.
 Alberto's property included "a castle and nine communes" located 22 miles from Florence on an area that bordered the Mugello.
-During the fourteenth century the Bardi family became so powerful that the Florentine government considered them a threat.
-They eventually were forced to sell their castle to Florence because "fortified castles near the city were seen as a danger to the republic.".
+During the 14th century, the Bardi family became so powerful that the Florentine government considered them a threat.
+They eventually were forced to sell their castle to Florence because "fortified castles near the city were seen as a danger to the republic."

+In 1215, loyalties were pledged by members of the Bardi ahead of future wars: Gualterotto de' Bardi, a canon, pledged his service in the Fifth Crusade, and in the same year, the Bardi took up the cause of the Buondelmonti family (and thus the Guelph faction) in the fighting between Guelphs and Ghibellines.
+Gualterotto helped the crusaders successfully capture Damietta in 1219, and as a result was made Bishop of Acre.
+When the Battle of Montaperti took place in 1260, Geri di Ricco de' Bardi fought under the Guelph flag and was subsequently exiled when the Ghibellines won.
+Geri's nephew Cino then fought at the Battle of Campaldino alongside Dante Alighieri in 1289, when the Guelphs won.

 In the 1290s, the Bardi and Peruzzi families had established branches in England and were the main European bankers by the 1320s.
-By the fourteenth century the Bardi and the Peruzzi family grew tremendously wealthy by offering financial services.
+By the 14th century, the Bardi and the Peruzzi family grew tremendously wealthy by offering financial services.
 These two families facilitated trade by providing the merchants with bills of exchange, known today as checks.
-What made it so simple was that money paid by a debtor in one town could be paid out to creditor just by presenting the bill in another town.
+What made it so simple was that money paid by a debtor in one town could be paid out to a creditor just by presenting the bill in another town.
 By 1338, there were more than eighty banking houses in Florence.
-The Bardi family had thirteen different branches located in Barcelona, Seville and Majorca, in Paris, Avignon, Nice and Marseilles, in London, Bruges, Constantinople, Rhodes, Cyprus and Jerusalem.
+The Bardi family had thirteen different branches located in Barcelona, Seville, and Majorca, in Paris, Avignon, Nice, and Marseille, in London, Bruges, Constantinople, Rhodes, Cyprus, and Jerusalem.
 Some of Europe's most powerful rulers were indebted to the Bardi family.
 This was one of the main reasons of the bankers' downfall.